-- A. Under the direction and supervision of the Director of Human Services, the Division of Youth Services' functions and responsibilities shall include: - (1) Coordinating, integrating, modifying and developing services for youth and administering select service programs, including but not limited to those mandated by law and rules and regulations appertaining thereto, including the Youth Service Bureau and temporary shelter services. - (2) Providing information and referral services for the youth of Union County. - (3) Identifying and assessing the needs of the youth in order to plan for and stimulate, in cooperation with governmental and voluntary agencies and citizens groups, solutions for present or potential problems of youth. - (4) Striving to minimize youth involvement with the juvenile justice system.
+- A. Under the direction and supervision of the Director of Human Services, the functions and responsibilities of the Division of Children and Youth Services shall include: - (1) Coordinating, integrating, modifying and developing services for children and youth and administering select service programs, including but not limited to those mandated by law and rules and regulations appertaining thereto, including the Youth Service Bureau and temporary shelter services. - (2) Providing information and referral services for the children and youth of Union County.

-- (5) Facilitating the development, extension, expansion and coordination of programs for youth, including but not limited to those youth that have been, are or have a high probability for becoming involved with the juvenile justice system. - (6) Providing select services for youth, including but not limited to maintenance of crisis intervention capabilities, advocacy, and narcotics and drug abuse prevention and education. - (7) Providing temporary shelter services for the care (shelter), without physical restriction, of juveniles who are homeless or abandoned awaiting court disposition, in accordance with state law and rules and regulations appertaining thereto. - (8) Performing such other duties as may be required by the Director of Human Services. - B. Division head.
-The Director of the Division of Youth Services shall be the head of the Division and shall be responsible to the Director of Human Services for its operation.
+- (3) Identifying and assessing the needs of the children and youth in order to plan for and stimulate, in cooperation with governmental and voluntary agencies and citizens groups, solutions for present or potential problems of children and youth. - (4) Striving to minimize children and youth involvement with the juvenile justice system. - (5) Facilitating the development, extension, expansion and coordination of programs for children and youth, including but not limited to those children and youth that have been, are or have a high probability for becoming involved with the juvenile justice system. - (6) Providing select services for children and youth, including but not limited to maintenance of crisis intervention capabilities, advocacy, and narcotics and drug abuse prevention and education. - (7) Providing temporary shelter services for the care (shelter), without physical restriction, of juveniles who are homeless or abandoned awaiting court disposition, in accordance with state law and rules and regulations appertaining thereto. - (8) Actively engaging in the Children's Interagency Coordinating Counsel and serving as the liaison with the New Jersey Department of Children and Families, Children's System of Care. - (9) Conducting community based planning, including updating needs assessment for the New Jersey Department of Children and Families. - (10) Performing such other duties as may be required by the Director of Human Services. - A. Division head.
+The Director of the Division of Children and Youth Services shall be the head of the Division and shall be responsible to the Director of Human Services for its operation. - B. Subdivisions.
+Within the Division of Children and Youth Services shall be the following subdivisions: - (1) Family Crisis Intevention Union (FCIU) - (2) Client Services & Community Outreach - (3) Youth Services Commission - (4) Union County Juvenile Expediting Team (UCJET) - (5) Children's Mental Health Unit